Back to Main Menu

 11. *Brynna's Aire - should you care to have the bridesmaids waltz down the aisle...

-12. Pachelbel's Canon in D - airy, slow piece, best utilized as the bridesmaid's processional.
+12. Pachelbel's Canon in D Major - airy, slow piece, best utilized as the bridesmaid's processional.

 Special Note: While Minstrel Boy (# 10) is a lovely song, please be aware that it's actually about war, capture and slavery...not exactly a theme you might want to promote at your wedding!
 It's part of the regular repertoire for the 1/2 hour prior, but it is best to avoid using it during the actual ceremony (it's listed because it's a tune most people are familiar with).
 Danny Boy is also part of the general repertoire, but it too is really inappropriate for wedding ceremony use.
 However....if you REALLY want either as part of the ceremony proper, I'll play it/them.